masolele/WAC/README.md

 - **Data Type**: float32 (elem_type: 1)

 ### Crop Classes
-The model predicts multiple crop type.
+The model predict's probability of multiple crop type.
 Each pixel in the output contains a probability distribution over each class.

 Example format for each pixel:
 ```python